Trkov-Research-Group/MDOF-soft-actuator-optimzation/README.md

 # Requirements
 The DDPG program requires pyansys and Stable Baselines for use.
 Please see the Gym instructions text file for an explaination of where to place the environment files.

+# Publication
+Our publication for this work is still under review and will be updated soon!